oceanhackweek/oceanhackweek.github.io/ohw22/satellites.md

 We will have limited support available for regional participants needing to travel.

-Details of the event are still being flushed out, including the exact location.
+Details of the event are still being fleshed out, including the exact location.
 Check back here soon for more info!